Comparing Gooseneck and 5th Wheel Trailers

 Come in one piece

-The very first advantage of fifth-wheel hitches over gooseneck hitches is that they come in one piece.
-There are little to no additional parts that you would need to get to install a fifth-wheel hitch.
+The first advantage of fifth-wheel hitches over gooseneck hitches is that they come in one piece.
+There are little to no additional parts to install a fifth-wheel hitch.

 This can make the installation a bit easier.
-And besides, you won’t have to go and buy some additional items to get your fifth-wheel hitch working.
+Besides, you won’t have to buy additional items to get your fifth-wheel hitch working.

 Adjustable position

-This adjustability would allow you to fit your fifth-wheel hitch to your current needs.
-In addition, pretty much any wheelbase configuration can take fifth-wheel hitches.
-As long as the vehicle is strong enough for the tasks you’d do with the hitch, of course.
+This adjustability would allow you to customize your fifth-wheel hitch to your current needs.
+In addition, pretty much any wheelbase configuration can take fifth-wheel hitches—as long as the vehicle is strong enough for the tasks you’d do with the hitch.

 Smoother ride

 Fifth-wheel hitches are much more passenger-oriented than gooseneck hitches.
-The earliest fifth-wheel hitches were pretty inflexible, but modern units have multi-axis tilting.
-This allows pretty good maneuverability, as well as comfort for the passengers of the trailer.
+The earliest fifth-wheel hitches were inflexible, but modern units have multi-axis tilting.
+This allows for pretty good maneuverability and comfort for the trailer’s passengers.

-In addition, fifth-wheel hitches are more stable and smooth on-road, which is yet another thing that increases their comfort.
-If you upgrade to an air-ride pin box, you will be able to further isolate your vehicle from road shock.
+In addition, fifth-wheel hitches are more stable and smooth on the road, which increases their comfort.
+If you upgrade to an air-ride pin box, you can further isolate your vehicle from road shock.

-Speaking of passengers, there is one thing that should be mentioned.
+Speaking of passengers, one thing should be mentioned.
 Whether or not you can transport passengers in a towed trailer will depend on your local laws.
-While this generally is allowed with fifth-wheel trailers, you should consult your local codes before making any decisions.
+While this is generally allowed with fifth-wheel trailers, you should consult your local codes before making any decisions.

 Disadvantages